dvshnkr/mle/src/linear-models/linear-modeling.md

 The issue is that low bias models have high variance, and low variance models have high bias.
 Hence the need for optimisation.

-Regularisation attemts to reduce the variance of a model by simplifying it.<br>
+Regularisation attempts to reduce the variance of a model by simplifying it.<br>
 A particular model called the **Lasso** regularises the linear regression model by shrinking the regression coefficients towards zero.
 It does this by introducing a regularisation term (the L1 norm) in the model's objective so that the model does not merely try to fit the data in the best possible way, but does so with the constraint that the model co-efficients cannot be huge.

 Lasso also has the added advantage that it tends to assign co-efficients of exactly zero to the predictors which reduces the number of predictors in the model.
 As Kevin from the TV show "The Office" put it, "Why waste time with lot predictor when few predictor do trick?"